NUISANCEMC/LuaADL/README.md

   LuaADL.sel.parts.other_out(event, 14)  -- selects all undecayed physical outgoing particles with any PDG other than 14 LuaADL.sel.parts.other_out(event, {12,14,16})  -- selects all undecayed physical outgoing particles with any PDG other than 12, 14, or 16

+  LuaADL.sel.parts.status(event, 20, 14) -- selects all status code 20 particles with PDG 14
+  LuaADL.sel.parts.status(event, 20, {12,14,16}) -- selects all status code 20 particles with PDG 12, 14, or 16
   -------------------------------------------------------------------------------

 ```